2019: The Year of AI and Machine Learning

 By Ryohei Fujimaki, dotData CEO and Founder

 Data science is now a major area of technology investment for organizations, driven by the impact it can have on customer experience, revenue, operation, supply chain, risk management and many other business functions.
-As we enter 2019, new advances in AI and machine learning are not only democratizing data science; they’re also enabling organizations to make data-driven decisions with unprecedented levels of transparency and accountability.
-In addition, these advances have enabled the complete automation of data science at speeds that empower organizations to accelerate their digital transformations while operationalizing ten times more projects with transparent outcomes.
+As we enter 2019, new advances in AI and machine learning are not only democratizing data science, they’re also enabling organizations to make data-driven decisions with unprecedented levels of transparency and accountability.
+Additionally, these advances have enabled the complete automation of data science at speeds that empower organizations to accelerate their digital transformations while operationalizing ten times (10x) more projects with transparent outcomes.

 Here’s what we expect 2019 to bring for data science, AI and machine learning: